 The stacked bars in the graph below show the contributions made by the employers and members and are read using the left-hand scale in millions of dollars.
 The yellow employer contributions amounts reflect both the City and State contributions.
 The black line shows the employer contribution rate for the City only as a percentage of payroll and is read using the right-hand scale.
-There are two more years of contribution rates shown than contribution dollar amounts, since we already know the rates in effect for Fiscal Years 2022 and 2023.
+There are two more years of contribution rates shown than contribution dollar amounts, since we already know the rates in effect for Fiscal Years 2023 and 2024.
 We will not know the actual dollar amounts contributed by the City and State until the close of those years.

 The red line shows the employer normal cost, the portion of the total normal cost rate that is paid by the employers rather than by the members.
 The total normal cost measures the value of benefits to be accrued in the coming year taking into consideration future salary increases.
-The net employer normal cost also reflects a provision for expenses, which represents 1.5% of the approximately 13.9% employer normal cost rate shown for FY 2023 as an example.
-The employer normal cost rate decreased over the period FY 2012 through FY 2014 as member contributions increased.
-The employer normal cost rate increased in FY 2017 due to the changes in both assumptions and funding method, decreased in FY 2020 due to the changes in assumptions, and finally increased in FY 2023 due to changes in assumptions.
-Over the 12-year period shown, the employer net normal cost rate has decreased 1.9%, 12% in relative terms, with the majority of this decrease coming from the increases in the member contribution rate.
+The net employer normal cost also reflects a provision for expenses, which represents 1.5% of the approximately 14.2% employer normal cost rate shown for FY 2024 as an example.
+The employer normal cost rate decreased over the period FY 2013 through FY 2014 as member contributions increased.
+The employer normal cost rate increased in FY 2017 due to the changes in both assumptions and funding method, decreased in FY 2020 due to the changes in assumptions, and finally increased in FY 2023 and FY 2024 due to changes in assumptions.